manatools/dnfdaemon/docs/server.rst

         signal with RPM Progress

-        :param package: A yum package object or simple string of a package name
+        :param package: A package object or simple string of a package name
-        :param action: A yum.constant transaction set state or in the obscure rpm repackage case it could be the string 'repackaging'
+        :param action: action current performed on the package: install, cleanup, remove etc.
         :param te_current: Current number of bytes processed in the transaction element being processed
         :param te_total: Total number of bytes in the transaction element being